daisygunn/heiwa-gallery/README.md

 The checkout app is used solely for the user to make purchases via the online shop; this app contains two models, `Order` & `OrderItem`.

 `OrderItem` contains all of the information regarding the products that have been purchased as part of a specific order.
 It has a foreign key to `Product` & `Order`, it also contains the quantity purchased of that product and then the item total.
 This information is used to calculate the total cost for the order.
-For the product FK I chose to use `on_delete=models.CASCADE')`, using the 'original basket' field the admin can still see what the original purchase was.
+For the product FK I chose to use `on_delete=models.CASCADE`, using the 'original basket' field the admin can still see what the original purchase was.

 `Order` contains all of the relevant address information for billing/shipping, a foreign key to the `UserProfile`, email & phone number.
 It also contains information regarding the payment itself, the stripe PID, original basket contents (so that if the order is changed, the admin user can see what was purchased initially) and a boolean field called `order_success` that updates when the order is successful.
 Each order has an order number which is automatically generated when a new order is added to the database using `UUID`.